wmantly/jq-repeat/README.md

 - Big thanks to [Derek Hu](https://github.com/derek-dchu) for creating NPM and bower package, and other general house keeping.
 - Also, thanks to [Raja Kapur](https://github.com/aonic) for advice and guidance.

-The repeat object can take many methods used for arrays, as arrays are the internal data structure.

 - `$.scope.toDo.splice(index [,howMany] [,ToAdd])` functions exactly as a regular array with notable difference.
 If the index propriety is set a string can be passed as the value of the index.
 - **index** _Type: Number or String_